FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 - [] Refactor the different UI components into groups if it would clean up the code.
 - [] Implement basic keyboard shortcuts.
 - [] Flesh out the JSON file with a useful amount of dinosaur facts.
+- [x] Split app into window for canvas and window for GUI.
+- [x] Make closing one window close both.
+- [x] Add titles to windows.
 ### Nice to haves, pick at least one
 - [] Add multiple brushes to toggle between.
-- [] Add the ability to change the brush stroke thickness.
+- [] Restructure drawing logic to enable switching brushes.
 - [] Add the ability to overlay the drawn image over a background.
+- [] Add the ability to load an image file to edit.
 - [] Display a sample image of the dinosaur along with its textual information.
 - [] Ability to save the panel layout configuration.
 ---